Harkishan-Singh-Gabri/IBM-data-science-capstone/README.md

 ## Conclusion

 This project demonstrates a complete end-to-end data science workflow, encompassing data collection, cleaning, exploratory analysis, database querying, feature engineering, interactive visualization, and machine learning model development.
 The final predictive model successfully forecasts Falcon 9 first-stage landing outcomes with high accuracy, providing actionable insights into launch reliability and cost estimation.
 The findings highlight the effectiveness of data-driven approaches in supporting decision-making within the aerospace industry and competitive launch market.

+## Acknowledgments

+IBM: For providing the course and learning materials.
+Coursera: For the platform to access and complete the course.
+Explore this repository to dive into the complete workflow, methodologies, and innovative techniques employed in this capstone project.
+Whether you're a data science enthusiast, a space exploration aficionado, or a professional seeking insights into predictive modeling, this project offers something for everyone.